Pre-Veterinary, Animal Science and STEM Internships

-Interns will have the opportunity to assist the facility with regular fundraising efforts and events to raise money to fund our non-profit facility.
-Past events have included motorcycle rides and area festivals.
+Interns will have the opportunity to assist the facility with regular fundraising efforts and events (pending COVID-19 restrictions) to help raise money to fund our non-profit facility.

-Interns will be required to utilize positive reinforcement methods to train and reside with a dog that requires a behavior modification training program.
-They will provide documentation and meet weekly with shelter staff.
+Interns will be required to utilize positive reinforcement methods to train and reside with a dog or cat that requires a behavior modification training program.

 Candidates must be pursuing or have recently received a degree in pre-veterinary science, animal science, biology, or a related field (Veterinary students).
 SPECIAL CONSIDERATION is given to those pursuing a degree in Shelter Medicine or Shelter Management.